Rodgerskc/KeySmasher/README.md

 # KeySmasher
-Simple program that presses keys 1-4 based on a delay set by the User.
+Perfectly innocent program definately not made for video games that presses keys 1-4 based on a delay set by the User.

 Programmed in Java using NetBeans.